CartoDB/documentation/app/content/carto3-workspace/maps/map-settings.md

 Basemaps are image tiles that are used to render the graphical representation of your map background.
 Basemaps include the natural and cultural features of the world; such as water bodies, topography, park areas, terrains, roads, streets, and sometimes buildings.

-The CARTO 3 Builder provides a set of CARTO and Google Maps basemaps styles as background map.
+The CARTO 3 Builder provides a set of CARTO and Google Maps basemaps styles as background maps.
 By default, basemaps are projected using the <a href="https://en.wikipedia.org/wiki/Web_Mercator_projection" target="_blank">Webmercator projection</a>.
 To setup your map's base map, open the *Base Map panel* to select from a list of default map styles.

 Select the CARTO Basemap menu to see different basemap options.
 They include:
 - **Voyager**: basemap with colors to clearly differentiate natural and cultural features.
 This basemap is showed by default when creating a new map.